maragiogliov/maragiogliov/README.md

 >>>>>>>

-- 🔭 I’m currently working on : React applications
+- 🔭 I’m currently working on : Shopify Liquid applications
 - 🌱 I’m currently learning : UX Design
 - 💬 You can ask me about : The Hill of the Elimis
 - 📫 How to reach me : maragiogliov@protonmail.com